 - Poor policy compliance - Manual checks for policy compliance are time-consuming and strenuous.
 Softwares flag policy violations on bills with higher accuracy than humans doing manual checks.

-- Time consumption – Digital checks drastically reduce your reimbursement turnaround time.
-The cost-benefit of man hours saved is a sizeable saving for businesses.
+- Time consumption - Digital checks drastically reduce your reimbursement turnaround time.
+The cost-benefit of man hours saved is a sizable saving for businesses.

 - Vulnerable records - Managing paper receipts physically is expensive.
 It can lead to irreversible damage to tax and reimbursement proofs.
 This could prove detrimental to the health of your business.